Picture (band): Line-up changes

+Revival

 In 2007, the classic lineup reunited for rehearsals.
 They still had that spark, and planned to cut a CD in 2008 and play some gigs around the Netherlands and Germany.
 Though Ronald van Prooijen helped out, singer Shmoulik Avigal was asked to participate as well as Pete Lovell, the singer on the Eternal Dark album.

 After the smoke cleared in 2008, a permanent lineup was established with Bechtum, Vreugdenhil, Bakker, Rob vanEnkhuizen, and Lovell.
 They are currently playing throughout Europe to very enthusiastic crowds.
 A limited edition live album was recorded at various venues and was released by the band.
 Plans were to release another album in 2009 with new songs, two of which have appeared on the limited edition CD.

 The album Old Dogs, New Tricks was released on 1 October 2009, on the MarsMountains label.
 It contains 12 songs of all new material, released 30 years from when the band first formed.

+Further line-up changes

 On 18 December 2009, Bechtum announced his departure from the band.
 He was replaced by Peter Bourbon.
 In early 2010, van Enkhuizen decided to leave Picture.
 His replacement is Gert Nijboer.
 In 2011, Nijboer was replaced by American Mike Ferguson.

 The lineup solidified with the two new guitarists and they began working on their new album which was released in spring 2012.
 Warhorse, written by all band members, brought Picture back into the limelight.
 They began touring again.
 Due to logistical problems, Peter Bourbon had to leave, but that spot was soon filled by another Dutch guitarist, Len Ruygrok.
 After a few months he decided to leave and former member Andre Wullems came back.
 The band continues to tour and solidify their reputation in the world of heavy rock and metal.

 On 23 March 2016, Pete Lovell announced by Facebook his departure from the band to form his new band Lovell's Blade.
 Also, Andre Wullems and Mike Ferguson will join the new band.
 But all the so-far-planned gigs of Picture in 2016 were to be respected and performed by Pete, Andre, Rinus, Laurens and Mike.
 Nearly a day later, Rinus and Laurens announced that Picture would continue with the original members of the first line-up ever.

-With Jan Bechtum and Ronald van Prooijen they start a classic line-up tour in 2017 and will celebrate the 40th year in existence in 2018!
-Guitarist Appie de Gelder is added as second guitarist to the line-up to make a richer live sound.
-They played the Sweden Rock Festival in 2017 for the second time since 2008.
-The 40th year in existence is celebrated with a live CD, 40 years Heavy Metal Ears.